Pooping blood can be quite a scary experience.

 Anal fissures are simply tears or cracks in the lining of the anus.

 The main symptom associated with anal fissures is pain, usually when pooping.
-Sometimes, anal fissures could also bleed, causing bloody stools.
+Sometimes, anal fissures could also bleed.

 Anal fissures can make your butt hurt when you poop.
 Because of this, people who have these tears are often scared to pass stools, making them more likely to be constipated.
 Ironically, anal fissures are often caused by constipation- when you don’t poop regularly.

 Just as with hemorrhoids, anal fissures can be cared for by taking a high-fiber diet and by using stool softeners.

 Most times, they heal within a few weeks.
 If medical treatment does not provide relief, a surgical procedure called ‘anal sphincterotomy’ is usually recommended.

 Crohn’s disease is a type of inflammatory bowel disease (IBD).
 It can affect any part of the digestive system, causing inflammatory patches.

 It can cause symptoms like poor appetite, diarrhea, mucus in stool and bloodstained poop.